Stephen Kearney: Legacy

 In 2007 Kearney was named in the Melbourne Storm team of the decade.

-In 2012 Kearney was named as one of the New Zealand Rugby League's Legends of League.
+In 2012 he was named as one of the New Zealand Rugby League's Legends of League.
 Born in Wellington, he was also named in the Wellington Rugby League's Team of the Century.

 As part of their 20-year celebrations in 2018, Melbourne Storm named Kearney part of their team of the Melbourne Storm Team for the first 20 years.